 From his or her assigned seat, a Member may present a certified petition in the House on any sitting day during Routine Proceedings when the Speaker calls “Presenting Petitions”.
 A maximum of 15 minutes each sitting day is provided for the presentation of petitions.

 A Member presenting a petition must endorse it by signing the back of the last page of the petition.
-The endorsement serves to identify the Member presenting the petition, in part because he or she is responsible for any improprieties the petition may contain, as well as to demonstrate that the Member consents to present the petition.
+The endorsement serves to identify the Member presenting the petition and to demonstrate his or her consent to present it.

 A Member with more than one petition to present on a given day is advised to present them all when given the floor, as individual Members are recognized by the Chair only once during “Presenting Petitions”.
 This allows more Members to be recognized within the 15-minute time limit.

 Members are advised to keep a photocopy of at least the first page of a petition for future reference.
-A Member wishing a photocopy of a petition already presented in the House should contact the Office of Parliamentary Returns of the Privy Council (tel.
-613-943-5040; fax 613-943-5051).
+A Member wishing a copy of the text of a petition already presented in the House should contact the Office of Parliamentary Returns of the Privy Council (tel.: 613-943-5040; fax: 613-943-5051).

 The Standing Orders require the government to respond within 45 calendar days to every petition submitted to it.
 The original petition is forwarded to the Office of Parliamentary Returns of the Privy Council Office, which makes arrangements with the appropriate government department or agency for the preparation of a reply.

-Each petition receives an individual government response.
+Each petition receives a government response.
 Any Member who has presented a petition is provided with a copy of the response shortly after it is tabled.
-After being tabled in the House, a government response to a petition becomes a sessional paper and is recorded in the Journals.
+After being tabled in the House, a government response to a petition becomes a sessional paper and is recorded in the

 If the tabling of a government response to a petition is done during Routine Proceedings, the government spokesperson, usually the Parliamentary Secretary to the Government House Leader, simply informs the House that responses to a certain number of petitions are being tabled; no reference is made to specific petitions or to the content of the responses.
 The government response to a petition may also be deposited with the Clerk.